iGEM-Engineering/iGEM-distribution/README.md

 The package spreadsheet allows a collection of related parts to be specified compactly.

 The `Basic Parts` tab list of all the parts that are to be used, along with notes about them as needed.
+In this context, "Basic Parts" just means any contiguous DNA sequence that you don't need to subdivide, and can include multiple sequence features.
+For example [J04450](http://parts.igem.org/Part:BBa_J04450), which encodes a complete functional unit, could be entered as a basic part.

 Sequence information can be specified in three ways:
  - Reference to the iGEM repository
  - Reference to an ID in one of the directory files
  - Direct listing in the sheet

-The `Libraries and Composite Parts` tab is where parts can be grouped together into sub-collections and where the backbones they should be inserted into can be specified.
+The `Libraries and Composite Parts` tab contains "build plans" for how basic parts will be combined.
+Three different types of combinations can be indicated here:
+ - A library of alternatives can be grouped together
+ - The vector backbones to carry parts can be selected
+ - Parts can be concatenated together into larger composite parts The "final product" column indicates which of these are intended to be the actual plasmids in the distribution, as opposed to intermediates in the build plan.
+_Example: a line on this tab can indicate that we want all 20 Anderson promoters to be put into the pOpen_v4 and pSB1C3 backbones, as a final product_

 Do not modify the other tabs; they are used for configuring spreadsheet's automation.